 Although I never visited, Santa’s Magical Kingdom seems to be a must to add to your Melbourne Christmas bucket list.
 Kids can meet the Original Snow Princess and decorate gingerbreads.
 Everyone will enjoy walking through the Snowland and the Enchanted Forest.
 There are also rides and a spectacular lights show.
 Santa’s Magical Kingdom is located at Caulfield Racecourse.

-The Gingerbread Village is a free exhibition located in Melbourne’s Town Hall.
+The Gingerbread Village is a free exhibition located in Fed Square this year.
 Many of Melbourne’s landmarks are made out of gingerbread, thanks to the award-winning team at EPICURE.
 Apparently it took them over 2,000 hours to create the magic.
-To get the complete experience, enjoy a ginger treat or ice-cream afterwards.
+To get the complete experience, enjoy a ginger treat or ice cream afterwards.

 Christmas by Crown Melbourne

-Walking throughis an experience in itself.
+Walking through Crown Melbourne around Christmas is an experience in itself.
 There is an amazing Christmas Tree and Santa is there for photos too.
 The casino also does an interactive music and lights show, where different Christmas scenes are revealed inside large baubles.
 It is great for kids, but not so much us adults.

 Carols by Candlelight

 I love watching Carols by Candlelight on Christmas Eve, which is broadcast annually from Melbourne.
 It is the best way to end the night before you wake in the morning to open your presents.